chadtripod/documentation/add-aws-account-iam.md

    ```

 1. Update the `sts:AssumeRole` block with the list of Managed Roles you created in **Instance Role Part 1**.
-1. Click on "Review Policy"
+1. Click on **"Review Policy"**
-1. Create a name for your policy, such as "SpinnakerManagingPolicy".  *This policy will be attached to your Spinnaker instance, so give it a name describing your Spinnaker instance.*  Optionally, add a descriptive description.
+1. Create a name for your policy, such as **"SpinnakerManagingPolicy"**.  *This policy will be attached to your Spinnaker instance, so give it a name describing your Spinnaker instance.*  Optionally, add a descriptive description.
 Copy the name of the policy.  **This will be used in the next section, "Instance Role Part 4"**
 1. On the list policies, click your newly-created Policy.

 _(This policy could also be attached inline directly to the IAM Instance Role, rather than creating a standalone policy)_